An ice-cool easy way to boost creative thinking skills while you get up to speed with the experts.

 “The Nobel Prize winner Linus Pauling said: ‘The best way to get a good idea is to get a lot of ideas’. – If you think of lots of ideas, you’ll have more choice to choose the best ones to develop.
 So how can you generate lots of ideas?”

 This question is posed by Potential Plus UK in their advice sheet Developing Creative Thinking Skills, PA701.
-As the leading charity supporting the needs of families and educators of children with high learning potential, (HLP), Potential Plus UK is keen to stimulate the minds of all young learners, particularly those with exceptional abilities.
+As the leading charity supporting the needs of families and educators of children with high learning potential, Potential Plus UK is keen to stimulate the minds of all young learners, particularly those with exceptional abilities.

 One of the suggested ways is to “Go for a burst!
 Go for an intense burst of ideas concentrating on quantity over a short time.
 Don’t try to qualify or judge them – capture any ideas no matter how silly or bizarre.”
 This notion of ‘going for a burst’ is a simple one that can be fun and welcomed by children of all ages and in any random, off-the-cuff moment, such as waiting in a queue or on a long car journey.
-Parents and educators of HLP children can feel that there is never a moment when the youngster’s brain has down-time, so it can be useful to have fun, constructive activities ‘up your sleeve’.
+Parents and educators of bright children can feel that there is never a moment when the young person’s brain has down-time, so it can be useful to have fun, constructive activities ‘up your sleeve’.

-Whereas this factsheet also supports more complex models from experts such as Edward de Bono and teacher/author Molly Potter, HLP youngsters don’t need to have an extraordinary imagination to be a candidate for building their creative thinking skills.
+Whereas this factsheet also supports more complex models from experts such as Edward de Bono and teacher/author Molly Potter, gifted young people don’t need to have an extraordinary imagination to be a candidate for building their creative thinking skills.
 Advice sheet PA513 Creativity and High Learning Potential Children, also from Potential Plus UK, explains ways to demonstrate and develop creativity and reassures that “even if it does not come naturally; it is an [incredibly important] lifelong skill which children can call upon time and time again in a variety of situations […] by seeing connections, being flexible, wanting to innovate and having a desire to change things for the better.”